blueagler/QuillBot-Premium-Helper/README.md

 - Enlarge Editor View

 > ### Plagiarism Checker isn't supported, you need to buy pages
-> ### This extension loads remote script from my server, it will automatically update.
 > ### If you see the toast,'Premium features are unavailable now', telling me at telegram group.
 > ### If you are from a country without an internet freedom, such as the People's Republic of China and North Korea, please use a proxy(VPN), otherwise you will not be able to log in.